xfischer/xfischer.github.io/_posts/2019-04-27-logging-dotnet-core.md

 ## Conclusion

-We have seen how powerful Dependency Injection is, and how we can build a library that supports logging without constrainind the calling application.
+We have seen how powerful Dependency Injection is, and how we can build a library that supports logging without constraining the calling application.

 You can find all the source files for this project here (Tested on VS2019, both Windows and Mac) : [https://github.com/xfischer/CoreLoggingTests](https://github.com/xfischer/CoreLoggingTests).